What is Theology? Disciplines of Theological Study

 (from Greek biblos meaning “book”) - the study of the Bible, including its revelation, inspiration, inerrancy, canonicity, illumination, and interpretation.

-the study of the doctrine of God and the Trinity
+the study of the doctrine of God the Father and the Trinity

 (from Greek anthropos meaning “man”) – the study of man or Humanity